Leonie Böffinger

 The term TCM, strictly speaking, refers to a more modern adaptation of these traditional concepts.
 In everyday language, however, TCM is often used as a general term to describe Chinese Medicine as a whole.

-You can learn more about these differences between these approaches to Chinese Medicine in my blog article:
+You can learn more about these differences between these approaches to Chinese Medicine in my blog post:

 Methods of treatment in Chinese Medicine